reframejs/reframe/docs/intro.template.md

-Not only can you eject and take control over everything, but you can do so progressively, as your prototype grows into a large application, one Reframe part at a time.
+Not only can you eject and take control over everything, but you can do so progressively, as your prototype grows into a large application.
+One Reframe part at a time.
-And since Reframe is slim
+And because Reframe is slim
 ejecting everything leaves you with only ~500 LOC.

 **Removable** -